 Anyone can donate handmade art and craft items or supplies, to be sold online to raise money for aid.
-All proceeds (excluding seller fees) go to the relief work of Médecins sans Frontières / Doctors without Borders.
+Money raised is donated Médecins sans Frontières / Doctors without Borders to support their work.

 Anyone can buy unique handmade items or craft materials from made4aid and know that the money they spend will go to aid and relief work.

 You can get involved by donating to made4aid.
 You could donate some of your own craft or art work, vintage handmade items or supplies for arts and crafts.
 The donations page has more information about how this works and do email us if you have any queries. firstname.lastname@example.org.